The way it is: Community and Sex - Nuclear Households & Monogamy

 Nuclear households and monogamy are the default relationship standard for much of the world.
 However, this model often leaves many people unhappy and looking for alternatives.
 When it comes to living in a community and sex, things can be different.

 Monogamy and traditional living do have advantages.
 With the full support of societies and religions around the world, these relationship models offer concrete benefits.
 However, this type of relationship can also have great costs to society and the environment.

 A monogamous nuclear household requires many items that are used relatively little.

 Compare that to living in a community where resources can be shared.

-Alternative relationships could be a key to reducing the amount of resources each individual uses.
+Alternative relationships could be key to reducing the number of resources each individual uses.

 This is a Free Article Summary.
 More detailed Info for Members!